How we protect insurance contact centres

 Professional fraudsters will abuse any vulnerabilities they find to defraud insurance companies for financial gain – and for many, that means targeting the contact centre.

-Insurance fraud can be hard to spot
+Insurance fraud can be difficult to spot

 Typical types of insurance fraud can be tricky to spot using standard online checks.
 But often fraudsters will exploit the relative vulnerability of the contact centre, and when they do, there are certain traits that can help identify them: